 CAPA Collaboration leverages performance-based measurement software, developed by Dr. Silver Wolf’s start-up Takoda, to improve recovery outcomes.
 The Takoda dashboard, which includes mobile apps, helps clinicians visualize key recovery metrics to guide their patients’ progress.
 The CAPA Collaboration also provides internships and practicum opportunities for Brown School students and professional development workshops for the collaborators’ workforce to learn about evidence-based treatment practices.

-David Patterson Silver Wolf, PhD, Associate Professor; Phillip Marotta, PhD, Assistant Professor; Sara Beeler-Stinn, PhD Candidate
+David Patterson Silver Wolf, PhD, Associate Professor; Phillip Marotta, PhD, Assistant Professor; Sara Beeler-Stinn (primary contact), PhD Candidate

 Brown School at Washington University in St. Louis

 Catherine Dulmus, PhD, Professor; Greg Wilding, PhD, Professor; Jihnhee Yu, PhD, Professor

 University at Buffalo, SUNY, School of Social Work

 Chestnut Health Systems, Preferred Family Healthcare, Sana Lake Recovery Center

 Community-based Collaborators (past and present)